NJUAstrometry/NJUAstrometry.github.io/content/post/25-08-25-welcome-new-members/index.md

 Huafeng obtained his bachelor's degree from the School of Astronomy and Space Science at Nanjing University.
 He joins our group to pursue a PhD directly after his undergraduate studies.
 His planned research focuses on very long baseline interferometry (VLBI) data processing.

-Lin and Chaojin join our group as master's students.
+Lin obtained her bachelor's degree from Taiyuan University of Technology, and Chaojin obtained his bachelor's degree from Sun Yat-sen University.
+They join our group as master's students.
 Their planned research focuses on models of Earth's precession.